 There’s a massive range of benefits to learning a foreign language.
 You can travel more, make connections with people, and even improve your mental health.
 The top benefit, though, is the jobs you can get.

 As a photographer, you can travel around the world shooting your subjects.
 That means it’ll be much easier if you know a foreign language or two.
 Things like scouting for shooting locations or talking to the locals about what you’re doing will be much easier.
 It’s also easier to find local talent, such as models, if you can speak their language.

 As a photographer, you can find jobs on sites, where you can sell your pictures all around the world for royalties.
 You can also get in contact with travel and photography publications that can send you on assignment to take pictures on their behalf, but you’ll need a high-quality portfolio to secure this kind of placement.

 If you fluently speak another language, you can even work on a freelance basis where you’ll take pictures and write a story related to that picture in the form of a photo series or featured piece.
 You can then send these completed articles to blogs and online publications to sell them, although this isn’t guaranteed that you’ll be able to sell your final product.
 This job role requires a lot of networking to succeed.

 Writers are needed for so many different jobs that you may not have heard of them all.
 If you can write these in a language other than English, you’ll be snapped up right away.
 For this kind of work, you’re going to need to write up samples to prove that you can fluently and accurately write in two languages.

 There are lots of opportunities online, so you can do this job no matter where you are in the world.
+There are plenty of remote or hybrid writing career options, such as becoming a freelance content creator or copywriter, and you can use a job search engine like Adzuna to find them.
 Being able to speak another language means you’ll be able to write this kind of content for two target markets.